 Getting There

 After a flight from New York and a journey across 2 islands, we arrived at Concordia at dinnertime with grumbling stomachs and big appetites.
 Hot sun and sea breezes hit us on the deck of the ferry from St. Thomas to St. John.
 From Cruz Bay the open-air, Soca-blasting taxi hugged steep cliffs along the coast road—at times the wide truck body occupying both lanes of the narrow mountain switchbacks.
-When oIMG_4319ur rolling adventure descended back down to sea level, views of the perfect Coral Bay crescent shimmered in the sunlight.
+When our rolling adventure descended back down to sea level, views of the perfect Coral Bay crescent shimmered in the sunlight.
 Back up the hill we continued on to the eastern reaches of the island.

 After checking in at Concordia and leaving bags in our eco-tent—all the while marveling at the stunning seascapes from seemingly every point on the property—we headed straight for food.